skranz/RTutor/vignettes/An RTutor Problem Set as Bachelor or Master Thesis.md

 ### Selecting an article

-Best find some candidate articles and the talk with me before selecting one.
+Best find some candidate articles and then talk with me before selecting one.
 Some constraints have to be satisfied, e.g. you should not take some article for which already a RTutor problem set has been created.